elundsten/CNN_mnist/README.md

 # CNN_mnist
-This is based on a tutorial on github (Hvass-labs).
+This is partly based on a tutorial on github (Hvass-labs).
 This is a "deep" cnn (Tensorflow)